AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport: AIRG multigrid

 Forming good, but sparse approximations to $\mat{A}_\textrm{ff}^{-1}$ is the key to a reduction multigrid (and LDU methods as mentioned); this is achieved in-part by ensuring a ``good'' CF splitting that results in a well-conditioned $\mat{A}_\textrm{ff}$.
 In particular $\mat{A}_\textrm{ff}$ is often better conditioned (or more diagonally dominant) than $\mat{A}$.
 In this section we assume a suitable CF splitting has been performed; see \secref{sec:F and C point selection} for more details.

 The original AMGr work \cite{MacLachlan2006} approximated $\mat{A}_\textrm{ff}^{-1}$ using the inverse diagonal of $\mat{A}_\textrm{ff}$.
 The nAIR method presented by \cite{Manteuffel2019} on advection-diffusion equations used a matrix-polynomial approximation of $\mat{A}_\textrm{ff}^{-1}$ generated from a truncated Neumann series; unfortunately this does not converge well in the diffuse limit (i.e., when $\mat{A}_\textrm{ff}$ is not lower-triangular).
-The work in \cite{Southworth2017} however solved dense, local linear systems, which enforce that $\mat{R}\mat{A}=\mat{0}$ within a certain F-point sparsity pattern to compute $\mat{Z}$ directly; this was denoted as lAIR.
+The work in \cite{Southworth2017} however solved dense, local linear systems, which enforce that $\mat{R}\mat{A}=\mat{0}$ within a certain F-point sparsity pattern to compute each row of $\mat{Z}$ directly; this was denoted as lAIR.
 For advection-diffusion equations, this showed good performance in both the advection and diffuse limit.
-The work of \cite{Hanophy2020} specifically examined the performance of lAIR in parallel for the BTE, but used on $\mat{L}$ in \eref{eq:schur}. \cite{Zaman2022} showed the use of sparse approximate inverses (SAIs) \cite{Kolotilina1993, Grote1997} on diffusion equations to approximate $\mat{A}_\textrm{ff}^{-1}$ (they also approximated both $\mat{W}$ and $\mat{A}_\textrm{cc}^{-1}$ for C-point smoothing).
-The variant of SAI method used in \cite{Zaman2022} solved the minimisation problem, $\textrm{argmin}_{\mat{M}} ||\mat{I} - \mat{A} \mat{M}||_\textrm{F}$ (which can be written as a separate least-squares problem for each column), to generate an approximate inverse $\mat{M}$, while enforcing the fixed sparsity of $\mat{A}_\textrm{ff}$ on $\mat{M}$.
+The work of \cite{Hanophy2020} specifically examined the performance of lAIR in parallel for the BTE, but used on $\mat{L}$ in \eref{eq:schur}.
+Both \cite{Chow2003} and \cite{Zaman2022} showed the use of sparse approximate inverses (SAIs) \cite{Kolotilina1993, Grote1997} to approximate $\mat{A}_\textrm{ff}^{-1}$.
+SAIs solve the minimisation problem, $\textrm{argmin}_{\mat{M}} ||\mat{I} - \mat{A}_\textrm{ff} \mat{M}||_\textrm{F}^2$ (which can be written as a separate least-squares problem for each column, or the left equivalent for each row), to generate an approximate inverse $\mat{M}$; the fixed sparsity of $\mat{A}_\textrm{ff}$ can also be enforced on $\mat{M}$.
+Both authors also investigated using SAIs to approximate $\mat{W}$ directly by computing $\textrm{argmin}_{\mat{W}} ||\mat{A}_\textrm{ff} \mat{W} + \mat{A}_\textrm{fc}||_\textrm{F}^2$ (with different enforced sparsity patterns); an equivalent calculation for $\mat{Z}$ is hence similar to lAIR enforcing $\mat{R}\mat{A}$ be exactly zero on each row over a given F-point sparsity.
 For LDU methods, \cite{Vassilevski2008} outlined many of the techniques used; these include using diagonal approximations, or incomplete LU (often referred to as multi-level ILU \cite{Saad2005}) and Cholesky factorisations.

 Rather than explicitly approximate $\mat{A}_\textrm{ff}^{-1}$, many multigrid methods such as smoothed aggregation \cite{vanvek_algebraic_1996, Schroder2010, Wiesner2015} or root-node \cite{Manteuffel2017} methods build their prolongation operators by minimising the energy (in an appropriate norm) of their prolongator.
 This is equivalent to solving $\mat{A} \mat{P}=\mat{0}$ (either column-wise or in a global sense) and given the equivalent construction of \eref{eq:ra_zero} for the prolongator, these methods can therefore converge to the ideal prolongator.
 One of the benefits of forming the ideal operators through a minimisation process is that constraints on the sparsity of the resulting operator can be applied at all points through this process.
 In particular, if this sparsity affects the ability to preserve near-nullspace vectors, their preservation can be enforced at each step as the minimisation converges (e.g., see both \cite{Xu2017} for an overview and \cite{Olson2011} for a general application to asymmetric systems).